top of page

 What CAN you do right now?
 What’s under your purview?
 Can you start with one form, flyer, or slide deck?
 Can you be a model for others in your department or on your team?

-Make the Time and Space
+Make the time and space

 It’s easy to feel like there’s not enough time for everything.
 But the scarcity mindset around time is not helpful in the long-run.
 And the truth is that centering your audience is going to be ultimately more effective, accessible, and justice-aligned, even if it takes more time on the front end.